Mustapha Tabet

-Early life and crimes
+Early life and career

-Mohammed Mustapha Tabet was born in 1949 in Beni Mellal, Morocco.
-After graduating high school in 1970, he worked as an Arabic teacher before enrolling in the police academy in Khenifra in 1974.
+Mohamed Mustapha Tabet was born the son of a Quranic teacher in 1939 in Casablanca, Morocco.
+After graduating high school in 1960, he worked as an Arabic teacher in a small school in Beni Mellal where he rapidly got promoted to headmaster before resigning.
+He returned to Casablanca and enrolled in the Royal Police Academy in Khenifra in 1974.

 Tabet entered the Renseignements Généraux (RG), Morocco's police intelligence agency, in 1975.
+In 1976, he was promoted to commissioner, during which he assaulted his first known victim.
+The girl had jumped from Tabet's first-floor apartment window before he was able to abuse her.
+In 1982, he was the head of the RG in Ben M'sick – Sidi Othmane before being relocated to Aïn Sebaâ – Hay Mohammadi.
 By 1989, he had become the head of the Casablanca bureau of the RG.

 He gained the reputation of a highly-religious man, and gained the nickname of Hajj Tabet following his pilgrimage to Mecca.
 According to a victim, he reportedly interrupted his rapes after hearing the call to prayer, and continued raping the woman after praying.
 Tabet had also gained infamy amongst locals due to the numerous complaints lodged against him, predominantly by young women and girls, that he had approached them in his car, kidnapped and raped them at his apartment.

-Rumors claimed that Tabet used his position to cover-up his crimes, and his colleagues in the police force often destroyed any evidence to prevent charges being brought against him.
-Tabet usually assured his victims that he could get them hymenorrhaphy the next day to "keep their virginity".

-Tabet had been married twice and had five children.
+Tabet had two wives and had five children.
 It was reported by TelQuel that Tabet often had depressive episodes, and an inferiority complex.
 Tabet allegedly felt a need to prove his masculinity.

+Crimes

+According to an indictment filed against Tabet, he admitted to "[regularly having gone] to the gates of schools, faculties, or simply walked the main boulevards" with the sole aim of "hunting his prey".
+Once his victims were in his car, he would take them directly to his apartment, where the girls gave themselves up, willingly or unwillingly, to his overflowing sexual appetite.
+He made no distinction between married and single women, virgins and non-virgins.
+The indictment noted a specific incident where Tabet allegedly raped three women from the same family; a mother, her daughter, and her 15-year-old niece.

+Tabet had filmed most of his assaults, confessing to having spent over 5,000 dirham per month on prostitutes, male and female, and producing videotapes which he allegedly sold overseas.
+In some of the tapes, Tabet was seen physically abusing and beating the women, in some instances with blood being abundantly visible.

+Tabet used his position to cover-up his crimes, and his colleagues in the police force often destroyed any evidence to prevent charges being brought against him.
+Tabet told his victims that he could get them hymenorrhaphy the next day from a co-conspirator, gynecologist Driss Lahlou, assuring the victims they would be able to "keep their virginity".
+Lahlou and three police commissioners involved in the cover-up were later sentenced.